elzanox/practical_course_SS2021/README.md

 The different parts can be studied largely independent, but sometimes rely on previously covered topics.
 In particular the material on time discretization from lecture 3 in part 1 also plays an important role in the other parts.

-For each week, you can find the lecture slides (pdf), a related matlab exercise (pdf), and a starting point for the matlab code (.m).
+For each week, you can find the lecture slides (.pdf), a related matlab exercise (.pdf), and a starting point for the matlab code (.m).
 For each of the three part there is a bonus exercise.
 The bonus questions are significantly more advanced than the other exercises and they do not always come with a starting point for the matlab code.